 The vehicle must be on, in ACC/ ACCESSORY, or Retained Accessory Power (RAP) must be active.
 The wireless charging feature may not correctly indicate charging when the vehicle is in RAP, during a Bluetooth phone call, or when phone projection (e.g. Apple CarPlay / Android Auto) is active.
-See Retained Accessory Power (RAP) $\Leftrightarrow$ 224.
+See Retained Accessory Power (RAP) \Leftrightarrow 221.

 The operating temperature is -40 °C (-40 °F) to 85 °C (185 °F) for the charging system and 0 °C (32 °F) to 35 °C (95 °F) for the phone.
 A charging stopped alert may be displayed on the infotainment screen, if the wireless charger or smartphone are outside of normal operating temperature.
+Charging will automatically resume when a permal operating temperature.

-Charging will automatically resume when a normal operating temperature is reached.
+when a normal operating temperature is reached.